 - You have the right to receive information about safely collecting and storing your breast milk.

 - You have the right to breastfeed your baby in any location, public or private, where you are otherwise authorized to be.
 Complaints can be directed to the New York State Division of Human Rights.

-All the above are your rights.
-If the maternal health care facility does not honor these rights you can seek help by contacting the New York State Department of Health or by contacting the hospital complaint hotline at 1-800-804-5447 or via email at email@example.com.
+These are your rights.
+If the maternal health care facility does not honor these rights, you can seek help by contacting the New York State Department of Health, or by contacting the hospital complaint hotline at 1-800-804-5447; or via email at email@example.com.